 51. Thomas Edison Light Bulb Facts

 - Thomas Edison was not the actual inventor of the incandescent light bulb.

-- Prior to Edison’s bulb, there were 23 different light bulbs, however, that were not practically successful.
+- Before Edison’s bulb, there were 23 different light bulbs, however, they were not practically successful.

 - Thomas Edison discovered the principle of passing a powerful electric current through a filament and its illumination without combustion.